 Document integration processes for future scalability.

-It won't matter how sophisticated your healthcare mobile app is if users are unable to use it.
-Digital health literacy refers to a person’s ability to seek, understand, and act on health information from digital tools.
-When this skill is lacking, even the best-designed apps can fall flat.
+Even the most sophisticated healthcare mobile apps fail if users cannot navigate them.
+Digital health literacy is a person’s ability to seek, understand, and act on health information through digital tools.
+Low literacy levels can severely limit app adoption.

 Use clear, jargon-free language in app content.